Pol-Web and E-Commerce

 - The Plone Content Management System (CMS) is the recommended website management software.
 The CMS's built-in capabilities are configured by the Information Technology Division to maintain a high level of security.

-- Software provided by the University of Louisville may not be copied to any storage media, transferred to another computer, or disclosed to outside parties without permission from the contract, IT, and/or the IT departmental representative.
+Software provided by the University of Louisville may not be copied to any storage media, transferred to another computer, or disclosed to outside parties without permission from the contract, ITS, and/or the ITS departmental representative.
 See IS PS003 Intellectual Property.

 Policy Authority/Enforcement: The University's Information Security Officer (ISO) is responsible for the development, publication, modification and oversight of these policies and standards.
 The ISO works in conjunction with University Leadership, Information Technology, Audit Services and others for development, monitoring and enforcement of these policies and standards.